 Some market participants are so greedy that they fall into any kind of get-rich-quick tips and suggestions.
 They don’t do their own research before investing.

-Some fraudsters try to get these greedy investors and traders to their network using different types of methods such as by sending unsolicited emails, SMS and calls.
+Some fraudsters try to get these greedy investors and traders to their network using different types of methods such as by asking to join social media network sites to get tips, sending unsolicited emails, SMS and calls.

-Below in this article we have discussed certain types of stock market frauds and scams these fraudsters are using and how you can avoid them.
+Below in this article we have discussed certain types of stock market scams these fraudsters are using and how you can avoid them.

 Avoid Unsolicited Calls, SMS and Emails